moves-rwth/dynasty/TUTORIAL.md

 ### Running the example

 The program can be run by specifying the project directory and necessary files in the command line or using the configuration file.
-The introduced example has multiple properties and thus we can only use evolutionary search (ea) or CEGIS (cegis) that support this.
+The introduced example has multiple properties and thus we can only use evolutionary search (ea) or CEGIS (cegis), which support this.

-**All the options specified on command line:**
+**All options specified on command line:**
 ```
 python3 dynasty.py  --project examples/die/  --sketch die.templ  --allowed die.allowed  --properties die.properties ea
 ```
-**All the options specified in [configuration file](https://github.com/moves-rwth/dynasty/tree/master/examples/die/die.cfg):**
+**All options specified in [configuration file](https://github.com/moves-rwth/dynasty/tree/master/examples/die/die.cfg):**
 ```
 python3 dynasty.py --config examples/die/die.cfg
 ```